SaxxonPike/rhythm-game-formats/ddr/ssq.md

 series.
 Its earliest occurrence is in unreferenced files in DDR 3rd Mix Plus.
 They are first officially used in DDR 4th Mix.

-SSQ appears to have been developed without freeze notes in mind.
+SSQ appears to have been originally developed without freeze notes in mind.
+The reasoning is how early the format has been found and the hacky way it was implemented.
+Shock arrows are also implemented in a hacky way, although in a less intrusive manner (see below.)

 It supports BPM changes and multiple variable sized chunks, much like a WAV file.

 ## In a nutshell